The Rage

 all of my actions, even my attempts at giving and helping are tainted with selfish motives and delusion.

 It seems there’s no way to avoid unpleasant things completely, especially my own ignorance.
 It is unrealistic to expect that pleasure and pain won’t happen and that one of them happens without the other.
+Pleasure and pain are two sides of the same coin.
+Inseparable from consciousness, neither can be fought at the level of consciousness.

-after decades of practice, and study, and trying to achieve liberation or freedom from ego or whatever you want to call it, the sadness and anger still surface, and I still lose sanity and/or self discipline.
+after decades of practice, and study, and trying to achieve liberation or freedom from ignorance or ego or whatever you want to call it, the sadness and anger still surface, and I still lose sanity and/or self discipline.

 In this respect, I am a recovering addict that has a relapse over and over and over.

 I experience periods of intense dislike.
 I attribute the dislike to various things including myself, body, mind, the to-do list, God, systems, my job, relationships, pain, my obligations, effort leading to more effort, the illusion of achievement, the luxury-comfort trap, the home that I take care of, and past decisions I have made, but in a sense, the dislike just is.
-It is a symptom of personal delusion, ignorance, and ego.
+It is a symptom of personal delusion, ignorance, and a false sense of self.
 When I am experiencing that state, I hesitate to make changes and decisions because I don’t feel sane.
 During that experience, I want to get rid of everything and every relationship, and I feel like destroying things.

 The words only get me so far…..